Chlorine stabilizer definition

 What form(s) does Pool Chlorine Stabilizer (CYA) come in and how do I use it?

-CYA comes as liquid chlorine stabilizer, in granular form, and is also found in certain types of stabilized chlorine pucks and shock.
+CYA comes as liquid chlorine stabilizer, in granular form (not tablets), and is also found in certain types of stabilized chlorine pucks and shock.

 Granular CYA typically comes in small buckets, pales or sacks and can be added in various ways.